colonyengine/colony/devref/DEVREF-lexicon.md

 in main memory can be a location of *realization*.
 Data streamed directly from a source, like disk or network, straight into the peripheral's or API's managed memory, is still *realized*, just not from a *materialized* source.

+- **registration**: This is the process where ownership and control of a data structure prevously constructed by the *app* is passed from the *app* memory to the engine.

+- **register**: Invocation of an engine API function which does *registration* of the data structure into the engine.

 - **reification**: This is the process (often executed during the engine start) which will *reify* *abstract* data into *reified* data.